-International Women’s Day, which is celebrated on 8 March every year, promotes positive change by raising awareness about problems women face in their everyday lives, and is also a chance to celebrate the achievements of women.
+International Women’s Day is celebrated on 8 March every year.
+It promotes positive change by raising awareness about problems women face in their everyday lives, and is also a chance to celebrate the achievements of women.

 The stories of ordinary women as makers of history, participating in society on an equal footing with men, are central to the celebrations.